 Notice of Annual Member Meetings

-Notice of the place, date and time of Member Meetings shall be sent to members by email or other reasonable means of communication at least 30 business days before the meeting date Voting matters may also be added to the agenda by suggestion of the Board within the final 10 days prior, if such a matter presents that it requires immediate action.
+Notice of the place, date and time of Member Meetings shall be sent to members by email or other reasonable means of communication at least 30 business days before the meeting date.
+Voting matters may also be added to the agenda by suggestion of the Board within the final 10 days prior, if such a matter presents that it requires immediate action.

 Quorum and Voting